 1919 After 30 days, 37 closed productions, and 16 prevented openings, the Actors' Equity strike is settled at 3 AM.
 The strike, which began on August 7, is the longest in American theatre history.

-1952 Gertrude Lawrence dies.
-She was starring as Anna in The King and I at the St. James with Yul Brynner.
-One of her last requests was that Brynner, her leading man in the show, be upgraded in the posters and Playbills from below to above-the-title billing, sharing star billing with whomever would play Anna in other performances.
+1952 Gertrude Lawrence, who originated the roles of Anna in The King and I and Amanda in Private Lives, dies at age 54.
+She had been admitted to the hospital a few weeks earlier, after fainting following a matinee performance in The King and I. One of her last requests was that Brynner, her leading man in the show, be upgraded in the posters and Playbills from below to above-the-title billing, sharing star billing with whomever would play Anna in other performances.

 1979 A revival of the musical Peter Pan opens at the Lunt-Fontanne Theatre, with Sandy Duncan as Peter and George Rose as Captain Hook.
 It runs 554 performances, more than three times as long as the original.
 Future years see more Pan revivals, starring Cathy Rigby.